-Tasmania is home to one of the most heavily regulated energy markets in Australia.
-While that means retail competition is virtually non-existent, it at least makes electricity and gas stable and simple to understand.
-In this article, Canstar Blue introduces you to Tasmania’s energy retailers and distributors, and explains the fundamentals of the Tasmanian energy market.
+Tasmania has historically been home to one of the most heavily regulated energy markets in Australia.
+While this meant retail competition was non-existent until recently, it at least made electricity and gas prices fairly stable and easy to understand.

 Before we get underway, it’s worth making a basic point on terminology.
 The electricity and gas markets can respectively be broken into three tiers – retailers, distributors and generators.

 - Generators: Produce the electricity and/or natural gas.
 Tasmania’s main electricity generator is Hydro Tasmania.
 Natural gas in Tasmania is imported from a variety of generators on the mainland.

 - Distributors: These companies are responsible for delivering the electricity and gas from the generators to your property.
 Tasmania’s electricity distributor is TasNetworks.
 There are two gas distributors – Aurora Gas and Tas Gas.

 - Retailers: Retailers are responsible for billing and customer services.
 The main retailers are Aurora Energy – an electricity and natural gas retailer – and Tas Gas, a natural gas retailer.
 But as we’ll come to, a couple of competitors have now joined the electricity market for the first time.